History of West Palm Beach, Florida: 1928–1939

 The economic decline and the storm combined caused further skepticism among potential investors and buyers of land in the area.
 As a result, property values plummeted.
 During the end of the 1920s, several banks and hotels throughout the county declared bankruptcy or were sold to new owners, Palm Beach Bank and Trust.
 In October 1929, the Wall Street Crash of 1929 occurred, initiating the Great Depression.
 Real estate costs in West Palm Beach dropped 53 percent to $41.6 million between 1929 and 1930 and further to only $18.2 million by 1935.
 Twelve banks failed in Palm Beach County by 1930.
 However, houses continued to be constructed by the private sector.
-Also in despite of the economic turmoil, the population continued to increase, albeit at a far slower rate than the previous decades.
+Also in spite of the economic turmoil, the population continued to increase, albeit at a far slower rate than the previous decades.
 Between 1920 and 1930, the city's population went from 8,659 to 26,610, a 207.3% increase.
 However, from 1930 to 1940, the population of the city increased from 26,610 to 33,693, or 26.6%.

 In 1933, Palm Beach Junior College (PBJC) was established in West Palm Beach at Palm Beach High School, which is now Dreyfoos School of the Arts, becoming the first junior college in Florida.
 County school superintendent Joe Youngblood and Palm Beach High School principal Howell Watkins were instrumental in founding the college.
 Watkins was selected to be the college's first dean.
 Initially, the college's goal was to provide additional training to local high school graduates who were unable to find jobs during the Great Depression.
 The college would move out of its original building in 1948 and later to its current main campus in Lake Worth in 1956.
 PBJC eventually expanded to five campuses – Belle Glade (1972), Boca Raton (1983), Loxahatchee Groves (2017), and Palm Beach Gardens (1980).
 The college was renamed Palm Beach Community College in 1988 and then Palm Beach State College in 2010.

 After learning to fly an airplane in 1932, Grace Morrison began an effort to gain support for a public airport in Palm Beach County.
 Construction began in the mid-1930s and costed about $180,000 to build.
 Morrison died in a car accident in Titusville a few months before the airport opened in 1936.
 In its early years, the airport was called Morrison Field in her honor.
 The inaugural flight from Morrison Field was piloted by Dick Merrill.
 Due to poor weather conditions in Pennsylvania, the plane had to crash land near Matamoras.
 Also in 1936, WJNO-AM 1290 (then WJNO - 1230 AM) signed on, becoming West Palm Beach's first radio station.